 I looked at their site on the internet and found that the head office of this chain is in Karuizawa in Nagano prefecture and has the reputation that they are good at buying the resort property or hotels whose business performances are poor and resuscitating them.

-Their motto is “Travel is a Magic”, which means that by travelling people all over the world get to know each other and become friends and in turn travelling makes world peaceful.
+Their motto is “Travel is a Magic”, by which they mean that by travelling people all over the world get to know each other and become friends and in turn travelling makes the world peaceful.

 That is a great concept, though if you have a bad experience during your travelling, it could have the reverse effect.

-“Aomori-ya” where we stayed one night is a unique accommodation within the chain and the room or the facilities were not so posh.
+“Aomori-ya”, where we stayed just one night, is a unique accommodation within the chain and the room or the facilities were not so posh.

 Our room was good enough though, spacious with an adjacent room.

-The characteristic of this accommodation is that main point to stay here is to enjoy some entertainments.
+The main reason to stay here is to enjoy the entertainment.